You are currently browsing the tag archive for the ‘Alcatraz’ tag.

 Kresty Prison Museum, St. Petersburg, Russia

-If your interest is piqued, consult this inventory of prison museums from across the globe: The mother of all lists.
+If your interest is piqued, consult this huge inventory of prison museums from across the globe.

 And here’s a random selection of photographs of a selection of prison museums.